-- A Swimmer The swimmer (or the swimmer's coach) is responsible for notifying the Referee, prior to the competition, of any disability of the swimmer and of the requested modification.
-The swimmer/coach shall provide a Personal Assistant(s) or any equipment (tappers, deck mats, etc.) if required. - B Referee The Referee's responsibilities include: - (1) Determining if the requested modifications are appropriate and can be met. - (2) Instructing the Starter and Stroke & Turn officials as to the accommodations to be made for that swimmer. - .3 Modifications Aids to buoyancy or speed are not allowed (See 102.8.1E).
-Some of the modifications which the Referee may make to accommodate the swimmer with a disability are: - A A change in starting position. - B Reassignment of lanes within a heat, e.g., exchanging Lanes 2 and 7. - C Allowing the swimmer to have a Personal Assistant(s).
-A Personal Assistant that meets any of the requirements of Corporate Bylaw 2.6.6 shall be a member of USA Swimming.
-Other allowable modifications are further described in this section under the type of disability.
+- A Swimmer/Coach The swimmer (or the swimmer's coach) is responsible for notifying the Referee, prior to the competition, of any swimmer with a disability and of the requested accommodations and/or modifications.
+The swimmer/coach shall provide a Personal Assistant(s) or any equipment (tappers, deck mats, etc.) if required. - B Meet Referee The Meet Referee's responsibilities include: - Determining if the requested accommodations/modifications are appropriate and can be met. - (2) Instructing the Deck Referee and Starter as to how the accommodations and/or modifications will be made for the swimmer with a disability. - (3) In communication with the remaining officiating crew, a Meet Referee may: - Instruct them to observe and report ANY violation of the rules and vet the call against the approved modification(s) and apply Article 105 to overturn the call, - Or, share the specific modification(s) and instruct them to observe and report any violation except the approved modification(s).